 Analytics and Reporting

-Analytics and reporting features can turn your customer data into valuable insights about policies, claims, sales performance, and more.
+Customizable dashboards and reports can turn your customer data into valuable insights about policies, claims, sales performance, and more.
+Specifically, you’ll want real-time analytics on leads, sales performance, retention, and agent activity.

 Scalability

-You want software that grows with your success.
-A good CRM handles more users, contacts, and data as your business expands - without slowing down or compromising security.
+A good CRM handles more users, contacts, and data without slowing down or compromising security.
 Choosing a scalable solution means you won't have to switch systems just because your company is doing well.

 Customer Support